nautobot/nautobot/nautobot/docs/user-guides/getting-started/regions.md

 Once you're on the `Editing site` form:

-1. Look for the **Region** drop-down selection menu and select the appropriate Region
+1. Look for the `Region` drop-down selection menu and select the appropriate Region
-2. Observe that the correct region for the Site is selected
+2. Observe that the correct `Region` for the `Site` is selected
 3. Click on the `Update` button

 The page for the Site you updated will appear again, showing the updated Region hierarchy for the Site.